 For transfer credit, students should refer to the general policies of the College of Graduate Studies.
-No more than nine credit hours toward the Master of Science in engineering may be earned at another university, and in no case may the project be satisfied by work already completed at another institution or on the job.
+No more than nine credit hours toward the Master of Science in engineering may be earned at another university with a grade of B or better, and in no case may the project be satisfied by work already completed at another institution or on the job.